Fawwazxdam/Fawwazxdam/README.md

 ### <summary><strong>Yosh!</strong></summary>
 <p>
-    - :keyboard: I’m currently like Fullstack Web Developer </br>
+    - :keyboard: I’m currently learning about React.js and Next.js </br>
     - :speech_balloon: Ask me about anything.</br>
     - :mailbox: How to reach me: <a href="mailto:fawwazadam1005@gmail.com">Email me!</a>  </br>
     - :game_die: Drawing and writing are part of me. </br>